potatoqualitee/aitools/README.md

 | Manually open each file and paste prompts | Batch process hundreds of files     |
 | Track local edits manually                | Automatic diff & patch management   |

 💡 **Purpose:** aitools brings *agentic AI* into your automation stack.
-Refactor, migrate, document, and standardize codebases at scale using the same workflows that PowerShell admins and developers already love.
+Refactor, migrate, document, and standardize codebases at scale using the same workflows that PowerShell admins and developers use.

 ---